Day 1: Arrival at Entebbe Airport

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Ishasha Jungle Lodge | Comfort Level: Mid-range

-Day 12: Game Safari and Nature Walk
+Day 12: Game Safari - Nature Walk - Sundowner experience

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Ishasha Jungle Lodge | Comfort Level: Mid-range